Insult to injury

 Thanks to our successful campaign, since April 2017, military compensation is no longer taken to cover injured veterans’ social care costs in Great Britain, benefiting at least 4,000 veterans.

-Following the Chancellor’s budget announcement on 16 March 2016, we're delighted that from 2017, injured veterans in England will no longer have to surrender most of their military compensation to pay for their social care.
+Following English, Welsh and Scottish Government announcements in 2015, injured veterans in England, Scotland and Wales will no longer have to surrender most of their military compensation to pay for their social care from 2017.

-By contacting their MPs about this issue, our supporters were instrumental in persuading the Government to protect injured veterans’ compensation payments.
-Thank you to everyone who gave their support; the new changes really will make a huge difference to thousands of injured veterans just like Keith and Fred.
+By contacting their MPs about this issue, our supporters were instrumental in persuading their Government to protect injured veterans’ compensation payments.
+Thank you to everyone who gave their support; the new changes really will make a huge difference to thousands of injured veterans just like Keith.